Eriksen taken to hospital after collapsing at Euro 2020

 Eriksen had just played a short pass when he fell face-forward onto the ground.
 His teammates immediately gestured for help and medics rushed onto the field.
 Eriksen was given chest compressions as his Denmark teammates stood around him in a shielding wall for privacy.

+Eriksen’s wife, Sabrina, went onto the field and was comforted by Denmark captain Simon Kjaer and goalkeeper Kasper Schmeichel.

-The Finland players huddled by their bench and eventually walked off the field while Eriksen was still getting treatment, as did the referees.
+The Finland players huddled by their bench and eventually walked off the field while the Inter Milan midfielder was still getting treatment, as did the referees.

 Eriksen was eventually carried off to a loud ovation, with his teammates walking next to the stretcher.